N1se7en/Student-Management-System-using-Python-Flask-and-MySql/README.md

 # Student-Management-System-using-Python-Flask-and-MySql
 ## Installation
   1. Create Virtual env in python
-  2. Intsall the requited packeges by typing `pip install -r requirements.txt`
+  2. Intsall the required packeges by typing `pip install -r requirements.txt`
   3. Run Xampp and create a new database called `studentdbms`
   4. Import the studentdbms.sql file
   5. Run main.py and put the ip and port in browser